kgrid/kgrid-starter/README.md

 - [Knowledge Grid Starter Sample Knowledge Objects](KO Pack links) in the folder of `\activator\shelf`

-- [Knowledge Grid Starter Client App](https://github.com/kgrid/cancer-advisor/releases) in the folder of `\cancer-advisor`
+- [Knowledge Grid Starter Client App](https://github.com/kgrid/cancer-advisor/releases) in the folder of `\cancer-advisor-0.5`

 These components are already installed in Knowledge Grid Starter Kit, or be downloaded from the respective links shown above if needed and saved in the designated folders.